Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Methodology

-Notably, \Cref{teo:closed_formula} not only allows for the explicit computation of the element-wise variance of $\x_T$, but it also underlines the dependence of $\v_T$ on the number of diffusion timesteps.
-Indeed, if, for example, both $\boldsymbol{F}_{i \Delta t} \geq \boldsymbol{0}$ and $\boldsymbol{g}_{i \Delta t} \geq \boldsymbol{0}$, then \Cref{eq:closed_formula} clearly implies that $\v_T$ monotonically grows as a function of $N$.
-Specifically, increasing the step size $\Delta t$ (and consequently reducing the number of timesteps $N$) results in fewer terms being included in the summation that computes $\v_T$, thereby decreasing its value.
+{Notably, \Cref{teo:closed_formula} not only enables the explicit computation of the variance $\v_T$, but also highlights its dependence on the number of diffusion timesteps.
+A key result in this regard is presented in the following Theorem.}